Ronald Ryan: Recapture

 After arriving in Sydney, Ryan and Walker endeavoured to establish some safe houses; Ryan also wanted to make contact with a woman he knew when he was in Sydney years ago; she was not home but her daughter was.
-Ryan made an arrangement to meet the woman and daughter at Concord Repatriation Hospital on the evening of 6 January.
-Unknown to Ryan the daughter recognised Ryan and tipped off the police.
-Acting on the information, Detective Inspector (DI) Ray "Gunner" Kelly was alerted about their presence.
-DI Kelly with a heavily armed contingent of 50 police officers and detectives set a trap for them.
+Ryan arranged to meet the woman and daughter at Concord Repatriation Hospital on the evening of 6 January.
+However, the daughter recognised Ryan and tipped off the police.
+Detective Inspector (DI) Ray "Gunner" Kelly was informed about the planned meeting and set a trap with a heavily armed contingent of 50 police officers and detectives.

-When the escapees' car pulled up near the hospital, Ryan walked over to a nearby telephone box, but it had been deliberately put out of order, so he walked over to a neighbouring shop and asked to use the phone there.
+When the escapees' car pulled up near the hospital, Ryan walked over to a nearby telephone box, but it had been deliberately put out of order, so he walked to a nearby shop and asked to use the phone.
 The owner had been instructed to tell Ryan that his phone was also out of order, and as Ryan walked out of the shop he was tackled by six detectives, dropping a loaded .32 revolver that he had been carrying.
 At the same moment Det.
 Sgt Fred Krahe thrust a shotgun through the car window and held it at Walker's head, and he was captured without a struggle.
 Ryan and Walker had been on the run for 19 days.
 In the boot of the car police found three pistols, a shotgun and two rifles, all fully loaded, an axe, jemmy, two coils of rope, a hacksaw and two boiler suits.

 Extradition

-Ryan and Walker were extradited back to Melbourne.
+Ryan and Walker were extradited to Melbourne.
 They were jointly tried for the murder of George Hodson.
-It is alleged that Ryan made three verbal confessions to police whilst being extradited to Melbourne.
-According to police, Ryan admitted to them he had shot prison officer Hodson.
-However, these verbal allegations were not signed by Ryan and he denied making such verbal or written confessions to anyone.
-The only signed document by Ryan was that he would give no verbal testimony.
-Walker was also tried for the shooting murder of Arthur James Henderson during the period when he and Ryan were at large.
+The police alleged that Ryan made three verbal confessions whilst being extradited and admitted he had shot prison officer Hodson.
+However, Ryan denied making any verbal or written confessions.
+The only document signed by Ryan stated that he would give no verbal testimony.
+Walker was also tried for the murder of Arthur James Henderson during the period when he and Ryan were at large.

 Trial and sentencing

 On 15 March 1966, the case of The Queen v.
 Ryan and Walker began in the Supreme Court of Victoria.
-The first day was spent choosing the make up of the jury.
+The first day was spent choosing the jury.
 Ryan and Walker each exercised their legal right in objecting to twenty candidates.